tsileo/microblog.pub/docs/install.md

 ### Updating

-To update microblogpub locally, pull the remote changes and run the `update` task to regeneratee the CSS and run any DB migrations.
+To update microblogpub locally, pull the remote changes and run the `update` task to regenerate the CSS and run any DB migrations.

 ```bash
 git pull